A Global Network Of Passionate Volunteers Using 3D Printing To Give The World A “Helping Hand.”

 1.Produced 52 sets of prosthetics within two months.

 Interviewee: Dr. Edward Choi

 Title: Doctor of Virus Amynology

-With current version available, the E-Nable team measures the dimensions of the local amputee’s forearm and customizes it within the CAD template.
-All pieces of prosthetics are then 3D printed and can assembled with simple joints lock, cords and springs.
+With the current version available, the E-Nable team measures the dimensions of the local amputee’s forearm and customizes it within the CAD template.
+All pieces of prosthetics are then 3D printed and can assembled with simple joint locks, cords and springs.
 The main part of the prosthetic is printed flat and can be softened by boiling water.
 This heated prosthetic allows the team to easily shape it directly onto the amputee’s arm for a precision fit.

 Fingers, elbows, joints, and other components of the prosthetic arm.